mickey9801/MultiButtons/README.md

 3     |1.30V~1.31V           |1605~1617
 4     |0.65V                 |802

-There is required an adjustment for ESP32 ADC with the following equation:
+It is required an adjustment for ESP32 ADC with the following equation:

 `Vout = e / 4095.0 * 3.3 + 0.1132`